Why Are SPACs Suddenly So Hot?

 3. Rule Changes

-Both the New York Stock Exchange and the Nasdaq have tried to loosen its rules on SPACs in recent years in order to attract more such listings.
+Both the New York Stock Exchange and the Nasdaq have tried to loosen their rules on SPACs in recent years in order to attract more such listings.
 Nasdaq had dominated the SPAC market until 2017, when NYSE had the first blank-check listing on its main market, after getting approved by regulators to ease some requirements.
 Separately, Nasdaq tried in 2017 to gain permission to lower a number for required shareholders.

 4. Famous Sponsors